 Stuff Even My Publicist Doesn't Know

-Since I can't yet talk about my upcoming book or the book I'm working on now, here are some completely true bits of info about me that few people know:
+Here are some completely true bits of info about me that few people know:

 I was kicked out of Catholic school in 4th grade for being "too argumentative."
 It had something to do with not wanting to write a book report on a book I read a year earlier on my own, but when I suggested an alternative (as any 8-year-old is wont to do), I was labeled difficult.
 Heck, yeah!
 I like to think I was practicing negotiating skills, but tomato/tomahto, you know?